Contract Issues EU

 - the consequences of the breach including the assessment of damages, insofar as it is governed by rules of law; if the matter is one of fact, this is determined by the court under its procedural rules.
 If questions of law arise, then the Convention applies the applicable law.

 The court applies its own procedural laws.
-The rules the court or the forum where the court is held, invariably applies in respect of basic procedural mechanisms.
+The rules of the court or the forum where the court is held invariably apply with respect to basic procedural mechanisms.
 Accordingly, if the foreign law allows for particular types of orders which are incompatible with the forums, this limits the availability of those remedies.

 The consequences of nullity are determined by the chosen law or applicable law.
-Nullity refers to the voidness of contract.
-The United Kingdom entered a reservation in respect of this provision as voidness is not a contractual issue but an issue of quasi-contract/restitution.
+Nullity refers to the voidness of the contract.
+The United Kingdom entered a reservation with respect to this provision as voidness is not a contractual issue but an issue of quasi-contract/restitution.

-Illegality raises special issue.
+Illegality raises special issues.
 The general principle is that the court will not enforce contracts which are illegal under the law of the jurisdiction concerned.
 However, there are degrees of illegality.
-The general principle under the Convention is that the chosen law or applicable law under the Convention/ Regulation apply.
+The general principle under the Convention is that the chosen law or applicable law under the Convention/ Regulation applies.

-However, contracts may be illegal under other law.
+However, contracts may be illegal under other laws.
 The discretion to apply the mandatory rules of a foreign State may be invoked to deal with issues of legality under a foreign law.

 An agreement to breach domestic law is unsurprisingly unenforceable.
-An agreement to breach a foreign law is generally against public policy at common law as being unenforceable, being inconsistency with the comity of nations.
+An agreement to breach a foreign law is generally against public policy at common law as being unenforceable and inconsistent with the comity of nations.

 Agreements may be unlawful in the foreign place in which they are to be performed.
 In circumstances where domestic law applies, the court may imply at common-law, a term as to the continuing validity of the action in the place of performance.
 Under the Convention, common law may deem frustration to arise where an agreement becomes unlawful under foreign law at the place of performance.